 As detailed in my previous post, Gamla Stan failed to wow me as much as other European old towns.
 No doubt the large amount of tourists and unexpected warm weather contributed to the experience.
 Oh, and the two children in tow!
 We found some respite in Stockholm Cathedral which is worth a look.
 We wandered back to the hotel eating some overpriced sushi on the way.

-Then there is the ‘story train’, an indoor ride which takes you on a journey through some of Lindgren’s books and characters.
+Then there is the ‘story train’, an indoor ride which takes you on a journey through Lindgren’s books and characters.
 It wasn’t very linear so if you’re unfamiliar with her works it won’t make a lot of sense (it didn’t to us anyway).
 You do get the option to listen in 15 different languages though so technically it should make sense!

 One of my friends lived in Stockholm for a couple of years and recommended we take a boat tour of the archipelago.
 With the sun shining and a free tour included on our Stockholm Pass, we were sea bound, boarding the boat close to Stockholm’s Opera House.
 The boat tour was a great way to see the city and its surrounding islands – 30,000 of them in all!